growi-dev/blog_content/_drafts/The-Slow-Learner.md

 I need to understand stuff.
 How? and Why? are my standard questions and they are being applied to everything.
 And if they aren't being answered sufficiently I get frustrated but I dont learn anything.
 If you can't explain it I don't care.
 I learn concepts not algorithms, I'm shure you can see how this mindset can be an obstacle.
 But what can I say?
 I'm just wired that way.

-memorize stuff
-just use what other have given you

 ## Frustrations
 reading docs
 asking why